Elementary Scholarship Criteria

 - Arrange for the student to be retested, at their current school, in all the required areas.
 All test results must come from the same test.

-- The student may only be tested once and those are the only test results that will be accepted.
+- The student may be tested only once and those results are the only results that will be accepted.

-- Please contact the Knott Scholarship office for complete information on how to register for a SCANTRON test.
+- Please contact the school your child is interested in attending to register for a MAP Assessment.
 There will be a fee of $25, payable to the host school, for test administration.

 The student’s fourth grade first and second quarter (or trimester) report card grades must be a minimum numeric grade of 93 in each of the following areas: